 Besides enhancing the opportunities to export a wide variety of fabrics, there were also the consequences of not pressing for a new Anglo-Siamese agreement to consider.
 In 1851 a Great Exhibition had been held in London.
 It was in a sense a showcase for Britain but foreign products were also on display, some of which gave a salutary lesson to British industrialists.
 Great Britain had been the first nation to industrialise, but other powers were catching up and one commentator noted the exhibition taught the useful lesson that we possess no monopoly of inventive genius or practical skill.
 Export markets were vitally important for maintaining economic growth and there was consequent competition for them.
 If the British did not act might the French, allies at the moment, but still regarded as a threat by many, try to steal a march?
 And what about the United States?

 When Bowring sailed for Bangkok he had no intention of negotiating with the Siamese in the manner of his predecessors.
-He would certainly not put up with the treatment given to Crawfurd and Burney but then had both the authority and the means for employing effectual intimidation.
+He would certainly not put up with the treatment given to Crawfurd and Burney but then he had both the authority and the means for employing effectual intimidation, which they did not.
 In such a status sensitive area, where observing the appropriate protocol were so vital, the fact that Bowring was directly accredited by Queen Victoria was very important.
 Burney had merely been accredited to the Governor General of India and even Brooke’s credentials were only authorised by the Foreign Secretary.
 In contrast Bowring was the direct representative of the British monarch herself.
 As for the means of intimidation the Siamese were well aware of the power of the steam driven warship and of how important these had been in the British defeat of Burma.
 Bowring arrived on the Rattler and insisted on a 21 gun salute, a move that would have been approved of by other frustrated negotiators, for the British were by no means the only ones pressing for access to Siamese markets just at that moment.
 The United States was certainly interested and in the the following year the American envoy Townshend Harris said;

 The proper way to negotiate with the Siamese is to send two or three men of war of not more than sixteen foot draft of water.
 Let them arrive in October and at once proceed up to Bangkok and fire their salutes.

-Fortunately for Siam Bowring’s determination not to be trifled with did not lead to the kind of aggressive action seen in China and Burma.
+Fortunately for Siam, Bowring’s determination not to be trifled with did not lead to the kind of aggressive action seen in China and Burma.
 In a large part this was due to the reins of power having recently passed into the hands of the prince denied the throne in 1824.
-He became Rama the Fourth and was usually referred to as King Mongkut by the British.
+He became Rama IV and was usually referred to as King Mongkut by the British.
 After being overlooked Mongkut had become a monk, avoiding political intrigue.
 He did not choose to retire to a life of religious contemplation however, for not only was he active in reforming Buddhism in Siam, but, freed from the responsibilities of kingship, was able to pursue studies of Western science and technology.
 Based in Bangkok and having frequent contact with Westerners allowed Mongkut, or Vajiranyan as he was known when a monk, to develop English language skills and keep abreast of political developments.
 In his long period of observation he apparently drew the conclusion that, sooner or later, Siam would either have to reach an accommodation with the West, particularly, Britain, or see her independence and sovereignty jeopardised.
 He must doubtless have wondered if the British had ambitions to instigate a full scale annexation.
-For their part the British, particularly Brooke, were keen to identify and support a suitable successor to Rama the Third and saw in Mongkut, who clearly had a modernising outlook, someone likely to give them what they wanted at the least possible cost.
+For their part the British, particularly Brooke, were keen to identify and support a suitable successor to Rama III and saw in Mongkut, who clearly had a modernising outlook, someone likely to give them what they wanted at the least possible cost.
 Consequently, when the old king died British influence played a part in ensuring Mongkut became the next Siamese monarch.